myrtam/CANNR/examples/vaccine/README.md

 <kbd><img src="https://github.com/myrtam/CANNR/blob/master/examples/images/module1.png" alt="Module Properties" width="60%" height="60%"/></kbd>

-Next, we will create a service within the module.
+Next, we will create a <i>service</i> within the module.
+Services describe the microservices we want to provide in the container.
-The first service we will create will return a sample input to be used with the real service we want to call.
+The first service we will create will return a sample input to be used with the real service we want to call, which will be specified later.
 The sample input contains data for a hypothetical user.
 Creating a sample input function like this can be very useful when testing a POST service that requires us to send JSON input.